WebAssembly/js-promise-integration/interpreter/README.md

 ## Building

-You'll need OCaml 4.12 or higher.
+You'll need OCaml 4.08 or higher.
 Instructions for installing a recent version of OCaml on multiple platforms are available [here](https://ocaml.org/docs/install.html).
 On most platforms, the recommended way is through [OPAM](https://ocaml.org/docs/install.html#OPAM).

-You'll also need to install the dune build system.
-See the [installation instructions](https://github.com/ocaml/dune#installation-1).

 Once you have OCaml, simply do